 - Paint Color: Sherwin-Williams Natural Linen SW 9109

-- Furniture: low-profile vintage wood nightstand with visible grain and worn edges
+- Furniture: vintage wooden nightstand with worn patina

 2. Ruffled Curtain Corners